digital-loukoum/gravity/documentation/src/routes/changelog/index.md

+## 0.9.34

+- update `esrun` to version 3.2.8 that add support for typescript aliases starting with a letter.

 ## 0.9.33

 - `gravity build` now works the same as `gravity dev`: dependencies are not bundled by default.
 It is still possible to bundle the dependencies with the `--bundle-dependencies` option